GabeDeLaO/sailsjs-reactjs-starter/README.md

-# Yacht Rock: React on a Boat
+# React on a Boat

 [React](http://facebook.github.io/react/) on [Sails](http://sailsjs.org/).